Centre's Religious Life Office is designed to celebrate our religious diversity.

 Develop the moral and ethical conscience of students as socially responsible citizens

-- CentrePeace, a group that works to educate the community on issues related to peace, human rights, social justice, sweatshops, war and peace, and capital punishment.
+• CentrePeace, a group that works to educate the community on issues related to peace, human rights, social justice, immigration, war and peace, and capital punishment.

 Promote vital religious life and greater religious understanding on campus

-Services are held for Advent and Lent and Special events such as a Passover Seder and an Eid al Fitr commemorating the end of Islam’s holy month of Ramadan; Weekly Taize prayer service called Get Centred; and an occasional educational series on World Religions featuring speakers from Buddhist, Jewish, Hindu, and Muslim traditions.
+Services are held for Advent and Lent and Special events such as a Passover Seder and an Eid al Fitr commemorating the end of Islam’s holy month of Ramadan; and an annual interfaith dialogue series featuring speakers from Buddhist, Christian, Jain, Jewish, Hindu, and Muslim traditions.
 CentreFaith is a student-led campus interfaith dialogue organization that sponsors discussions, films, and events from various religious traditions throughout the year.
 In addition, six student-led religious groups foster fellowship and special events.
 See Religious Fellowship below for a list of religious groups on campus.

 Spiritual advising and vocational exploration